1999 All-Ireland Senior Football Championship final: Post-match

-Legacy

 Meath's second All-Ireland football title of the decade following their success in 1996, they were joint "team of the decade" for the 1990s with Down who won two titles in 1991 and 1994.
 Meath footballer Cormac Murphy, who afterwards expressed his relief that he had not retired before the game, said "I don't know.
 I don't think this achievement will make us team of the nineties.
 You have Down, you have Cork again, there have been a lot of good teams.
 Ask me again this time next year."